bkadezabek/Godot-Component-Creator/README.md

 To use the plugin, you can find it at the top bar under the name Component Creator.
 You can set the path to the library component folder ("Set components directory" button on the bottom left) that will contain copies of all of your components that you will use for the forseable future.
 It is RECOMMENDED that the folder is outside any Godot project, to not mess anything up.
 You can always manually set the path from the Editor Settings.

 Once you create and add the folder as a path.
 You will be able to generate components.
 To generate a component, the components should always be inside a folder of a telling name, cause the name that the component will get is the name of the folder that it is contained within.
 Meaning, you cannot mix and match what files get to what component from paths that differ beyond the root of the component.
 So make sure that the component is contained within that folder and that it works by itself or in tandem with other components, for instance hit and hurt boxes.
 To generate it pick a folder that is one INDIVIDUAL component and hit Create.
+NOTE: Currently you CANNOT add descriptions to components, so just ignore that...

 Now you can import that component across all your project by hitting the import button after electing the component from the GridContainer within the Component Creator viewport window.